csci110/csci110.github.io/3_CastleBreakIn.md

   * Sets the `x` and `y` coordinates so that it is horizontally and vertically centered in the window.
   * Sets the `height` and `width` to 48.
   * Gives it an appropriate name and image sheet.
-  * Defines an animation called "spin" that uses all 12 frames, and then plays that animation.
+  * Defines an animation called "spin" that uses all 12 frames, and then plays that animation repeatedly (so add `true` as in `this.playAnimation("spin", true)`).
   * Sets the `speed` property equal to 1.
   * Sets the `angle` property to `50 + Math.random() * 80`.